-Forex candlestick patterns are a popular tool to analyse price charts and confirm existing trade setups.
+Forex Candlestick Patterns: Forex candlestick patterns are a popular tool to analyze price charts and confirm existing trade setups.
 They have been used for hundreds of years by Japanese rice traders and have made their way to the West through Steve Nison’s books.
 In this article, we’ll cover what Forex candlestick patterns are, how they’re formed, and how to trade on them.

 Forex candle formations